 Today?
 There is constant research into the uses of psilocybin, not just for religious purposes but for therapeutic reasons as well (although, you could argue that originally those were the same thing.)

-Ayahuasca is situated as an Amazon basin ritual, in popular thinking.
+Popular thinking places ayahuasca as an Amazon basin ritual.
 In fact, the oldest archeological evidence was found in a Bolivian cave in a shaman’s pouch.

 The secret sauce?
 DMT – the dream-inducing chemical.

 Typically, Banisteriopsis caapi and a plant, Psychotria viridis, are brewed into a tea.
 The word itself translates to “spirit”, “ancestor”, or “dead person” “vine.”